expo/examples/with-typescript/README.md

 - Create a blank TypeScript config: `touch tsconfig.json`
 - Run `expo start` to automatically configure TypeScript
 - Rename files to TypeScript, `.tsx` for React components and `.ts` for plain typescript files

+> 💡 You can disable the TypeScript setup in Expo CLI with the environment variable `EXPO_NO_TYPESCRIPT_SETUP=1 expo start`

 ## 📝 Notes